BenHowkins/JavaScript_Project/README.md

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbenhowkins.github.io%2FJavaScript_Project%2F)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbenhowkins.github.io%2FJavaScript_Project%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 -  The Markup Validator came back with no errors but the CSS Validator comes back with one error.
-However the error risen isn't to do with the CSS code but is actually a Java error with the Google Font's API, which is out of my control and the actual CSS code itself comes back with no errors.
+However, the error rose isn't to do with the CSS code but is actually a Java error with the Google Font's API, which is out of my control and the actual CSS code itself comes back with no errors.

-The JSHint service was used to see if there was any errors in the JavaScript.
+The JSHint service was used to see if there were any errors in the JavaScript code.

 -   [JSHints](https://jshint.com/)
 <img src = "assets/images/jshints_result.png">

 -  Upon using the service I received no error messages.
 I received 22 warnings.
--  12 of these warnings were the same warning, stating that keywords "let", "const" and "for of" which I used to define variables were only available on some versions of certain browswers.
+-  12 of these warnings were the same warning, stating that keywords "let", "const" and "for of" which I used to define variables were only available on some versions of certain browsers.
--  9 of these warnings were the same warning, stating that "template literal syntax" which I used to write the results to the "Results Message" box were only available on some versions of certain browswers.
+-  9 of these warnings were the same warning, stating that "template literal syntax" which I used to write the results to the "Results Message" box was only available on some versions of certain browsers.
--  The last warning I recieved was for line 19 of my JavaScript and stated that "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics".
-However as this line is the event listener for the players selection, it's value depends on which button they push, so can't be a fixed variable and can safely be called by this method.
+-  The last warning I received was for line 19 of my JavaScript which stated that "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics".
+However as this line is the event listener for the player's selection, its value depends on which button they push, so can't be a fixed variable and can safely be called by this method.

 ### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals
+-   #### First-Time Visitor Goals

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and how to use it properly.

         1. When the site loads the first thing that is seen by the visitor is the name of the game and a short description of the game.
-        2. The first block of text is a brief summary of the game and it's rules.
+        2. The first block of text is a summary of the game and its rules.
         <img src = "assets/images/laptop_rules.png">
-        3. This "Rules" area is in a bordered container with a colored background so it stands out to the visitor as important.
+        3. This "Rules" area is in a bordered container with a coloured background so it stands out to the visitor as important.

     2. As a First Time Visitor, I want to be able to easily start playing the game once I've read and understood the rules.

-        1. Underneath the "Rules" area there is another bordered, colored area containing all of the elements of the game.
+        1. Underneath the "Rules" area there is another bordered, coloured area containing all of the elements of the game.
         <img src = "assets/images/laptop_game.png">
         2. At the top of the "Game" area is three pictures, one representing each of the available choices outlined in the "Rules".
         3. When the player makes their choice and clicks on one of the pictures the game will begin.